Saturday, February 29, 2020 Workshop from 10:30-5:30 in Puyallup WA

 Have you ever wondered how to make beautiful leather traditionally, and how to honor animal hides for a plethora of uses?
 Today, we’ll take hides that were harvested during the fall hunt, and honor them by making sure none go to waste.
 We’ll scrape them clean, shape some into parfleche, a drum, and other rawhide tools, then follow an ancient recipe using eggs instead of brains to convert at least one of the hides into tanned buckskin leather.

-10:00 – Overview: Skinning to Smoking
+10:30 – Tour of Work Stations: Skinning to Smoking

 Please note that this workshop runs through the traditional parfleche and tanning processes that good enough for making leather, but there are more advanced techniques that cannot be covered in one day.
 If you would like to process your own hide from start to finish, and personalize it with some advanced techniques, please enroll in our 5 Day Summer Course: Ancient Artisans: Classic Crafts & Traditional Technologies.
 As you can imagine, there will only be time to start processing the hides during the workshop, so you will have to finish it later.

-• $50 per additional friend/family member.
+• And $90 per additional friend/family member including basic materials.

 Registration: Who & How

 Our weekend workshops are designed for adults, but youth are also welcome to register with an enrolled parent or guardian.
 Directions to meeting location and carpooling information will be provided upon registration.

-Credit/Debit Card Registration Option: Just call us at 253-604-4681 or 425-248-0253 and we will run your card securely over the phone.
+Credit/Debit Card Registration Option: Just call us at 425-248-0253 and we will take your registration securely over the phone.

 Check/Mail Registration Option: Send with a check donation payable to the Wolf College, 1026 14th St. SW, Puyallup WA 98371 with participant name(s), phone number, email address, age of any minors, and any allergies or health restrictions we should know about.